EXELON CORP

 Analyst Rating

-Analysts suggest holding Exelon’s stock, with a target price reflecting potential growth.
+Analysts suggest holding Exelon’s stock, with a target price indicating potential decline ahead.

 Above Average